 Allen made changes, too.
 He left Connecticut for New Jersey, and then Pennsylvania, moving in with his dad.
 Allen's health, however, wasn't something that changed for the better.
 As a young man in CT he'd already had gout in his feet.
 He hit a run of bad luck in recent years with worsening health, financial stress and the death of his father.

 Then, recently, he posted care packages of possessions to his friends.
 Nobody really thought anything of it at the time.
-Nobody imagined he would take his own life.
+Soon after, Allen put an end to his medical and financial strife and took his own life.

 It's only been a few days since I heard about Allen's suicide from Scott.
 I've pulled his film appearances out of my boxes of tapes and produced the video above.
 Allen had recently changed his surname to Hayden, so the original spelling in the credits has become something of a stage name.
 I called the video a showreel because what he showed us will eventually become more important than the fact that he's left.

-Perhaps I'll write more here when I know more.
-I've been so sad we lost touch as I have thought of him and related him to others many times.
-It's probably quite selfish to grab more time with Allen in these thoughts and in pictures but hopefully others of you will benefit from this as well.
+It's so sad that we lost touch over the years.
+I have thought of him and related him to others many times.
+It's probably quite selfish of me to grab more time with Allen in these thoughts and in pictures but hopefully others of you will benefit from this as well.

 Missing you, mate.